 This is where things get interesting, as coconut oil has many benefits for hormone levels, the specific hormones that increase beard growth rate naturally.

-I’m talking about two powerful male hormones, testosterone and DHT (other increases beard density and other promotes linear beard growth).
+I’m talking about two powerful male hormones; testosterone and DHT (former increases beard density and the latter promotes linear beard growth).

 As well as thyroid hormones which affect the speed of hair, skin, and nail growth all-around the body.

-First of, coconut oil contains ketones, which can naturally speed up thyroid gland function and the metabolic rate, this in turn slightly boosting natural hair growth on facial hair area.
+Firstly, coconut oil contains ketones, which can naturally speed up thyroid gland function and the metabolic rate, this in turn slightly boosting natural hair growth on facial hair area1.

-Secondly, multiple animal studies have shown that coconut oil increases testosterone levels naturally.
-Testosterone being necessary for beard growth, it’s obvious that eating something which raises the levels of this powerful hormone would also stimulate natural beard growth to occur.
+Secondly, multiple animal studies have shown that coconut oil increases testosterone levels naturally2–4.
+Testosterone being necessary for beard growth, it’s obvious that eating something which raises the levels of this powerful hormone would also help grow your beard faster.